eProsima/Integration-Service-docs/docs/xml-config-file.rst

 IS Types
 --------

-IS Types section allows you to specify which topic data types will be loaded through :ref:`types libraries` and define topic data types with `Fast-RTPS XML Types <http://docs.eprosima.com/en/latest/dynamictypes.html#xml-dynamic-types>`__.
+IS Types section allows you to specify what topic data types will be loaded through :ref:`types libraries` and define topic data types with `Fast-RTPS XML Types <http://docs.eprosima.com/en/latest/dynamictypes.html#xml-dynamic-types>`__.

 If a data type uses Keys or you want to define how to build them, you must use :ref:`types libraries` to